First published Sept 2, 2024

 What Is IV Chelation Therapy?

-IV Chelation therapy is a treatment process for removing metals from the body’s bloodstream and tissues, so they don’t make you sick.
+IV Chelation therapy is a treatment process for removing metals from the body’s blood vessel and tissues, so they don’t make you sick.
 Doctors administer chemicals called chelating agents into the body to remove heavy metals from the liver, lymphatic system, and kidneys.
-The process may also entail oral supplements’ where the doctor recommends certain chelation supplements with high doses of certain minerals and vitals that the patient takes orally.

 How Does Chelation Therapy Work?